 Amplitude Factor – It is defined as the ratio of the peak of transient voltage to the peak system frequency voltage.

-The rate of Rise of Restriking Voltage – It is defined as the slope of the steepness tangent of the restriking voltage curve.
-It is expressed in Kv/µs.
+The rate of Rising of Restriking Voltage – It is defined as the slope of the steepness tangent of the restriking voltage curve.
+It is expressed in kV/µs.
 RRRV is directly proportional to the natural frequency.
 The expression for the restriking voltage is expressed as

 The transient voltage vanishes rapidly due to the damping effect of system resistance, and the normal frequency system voltage is established.
 This voltage across the breakers contact is called recovery voltage.

 The waveforms of recovery and the restricting voltage are shown in the figure above.
 After the current zero, the voltage appearing across the breaker contacts is composed of transient restriking voltage and power frequency recovery voltage.